styled-system/styled-system/README.md

 > "Coming from @tachyons_css, the styled-system utilities from @jxnblk is the missing link I’ve been looking for."<br/>
 > – [Nathan Young](https://mobile.twitter.com/nathanyoung/status/891353221880360960)

+> "If you make websites/apps with React check out Styled System if you haven't already.
+You will be amazed at how much faster you can build."
+> – [David Yeiser][david-tweet]

 ### Table of Contents

 - [Usage](#usage)